John, are you really planning to leave the team?

 Resignationresignation

-ARPAbet: [r-eh0-z-ih0-g-n-ey1-sh-ah0-n] IPA: /ˌrɛzɪgˈneɪʃɚn/ -
+Arpabet: [r-eh0-z-ih0-g-n-ey1-sh-ah0-n] IPA: /ˌrɛzɪgˈneɪʃɚn/ -

 [r] /r/play_circle_filledTo create the r sound the back of the tongue is raised so the sides of the tongue touch the back teeth.
 The center of the back of the tongue is lower and the air travels through this groove to create the sound.
 The tip of the tongue may point upward, or may be left low.